I am presently available for coaching live, low stakes cash game players.

 I don’t think coaching is for everyone, never mind my coaching; I just don’t see the need.
 Observe that most players lose because they just don’t work or think or try very hard or even care: pretty simple.

-While I have insight into the mental game, I’m not particularly interested in coaching it or giving life lessons – my model is focused on poker strategy and excellence.
+While I have insight into the mental game, I’m not particularly interested in coaching it or giving life lessons unless it really is necessary – my model is focused on poker strategy and excellence.

 However, if that is not you, if you are stuck and know at heart you can get there, a mentor is one of the the fast tracks out.
 What’s more, if you fall into my general categories of why you are struggling, I can help you with all of the erroneous thought processes I list.